bhuy71/Generating-face-without-mask/README.md

 +Diffusion checkpoint can be downloaded here:

 +How to run this application .
-In deep-learning-unmasking-gui (1).ipynb :
+In UnMaskUI.ipynb :
   1. Paste the model path to the param:
      + KERAS_MODEL_PATH=<path_to_keras_model>
      + PYTORCH_MODEL_PATH=<path_to_pytorch_model>